 Raritan Valley Community College affirms the rights of its students, faculty, and staff to live, work, and study in an environment free from violence and sexual misconduct (sexual assault, sexual harassment, dating/domestic violence, and sexual exploitation).
-Sex offenses; violate

-College regulations and criminal law.
+Sex offenses; violate College regulations and criminal law.
 Any reported violation will be treated swiftly through established College disciplinary procedures and/or legal avenues.
-Reports of Sexual Misconduct and Violence can be reported to Campus Safety and / or The Office of the Dean of Student Services.
+Reports of Sexual Misconduct and Violence can be reported to Campus Safety and/or The Division of Student Affairs.
 Confidential support services can also be obtained from our team of counselors within the Office of Advising and Counseling Services and from outside agencies.

-Contact Information for the Title IX Coordinator: Cheryl Wallace, Title IX Coordinator Executive Director of Human Resources & Labor Relations Somerset Hall, S-220 908-526-1200, Ext.
+Contact Information for the Title IX Coordinator:

+Cheryl Wallace, Title IX Coordinator

+Executive Director of Human Resources, Compliance & Security

+Somerset Hall, S-220 908-526-1200 Ext.
 8260 Cheryl.Wallace@raritanval.edu